arklyg/sentree/README.md

 4. Clone this repository.
 5. Edit the configuration file `probe.yaml` of this project, especially the absolute path of `depth_params_path`

+## Getting Started
+Run `demo.py` and `sentree_util.py` to get started.

+The `sentree_util.py` can do the convertions between sentences and binary tree implied sequences based on your option and input.
+It will be a handy tool during the process of integrating SenTree to existing systems.

 ## Integrating

 The module is proposed to be used to convert the raw sentence into binary tree implied sequence for decoder.